VS-dev-cpu/Game-Engine/README.md

 # Game-Engine
 Pre-Alpha Version

-This Game-Engine will be a more code-oriented Engine, it will be Open-Source and free.
+This Game-Engine will be a more code-oriented Engine than others, like [Unity](https://unity.com/), [Unreal](https://www.unrealengine.com/en-US) or [Godot](https://godotengine.org/)

-It is still under development, but I have a few infos that will probably not change:
+I'm planning on optimizing it for mainly indie games; it will have medium-graphics and somewhat fast performance

 It will...
 - use OpenGL